opendistro-for-elasticsearch/sql/docs/user/dql/functions.rst

 Usage: RAND()/RAND(N) returns a random floating-point value in the range 0 <= value < 1.0.
 If integer N is specified, the seed is initialized prior to execution.
 One implication of this behavior is with identical argument N, rand(N) returns the same value each time, and thus produces a repeatable sequence of column values.

-Argument type: x: STRING, a: INTEGER, b: INTEGER
+Argument type: INTEGER

-Return type: STRING
+Return type: FLOAT

 Example::